Are you losing focus in your life? Is everything around you messed up?

 Overthinking not only slows down but even has the potential to distract you primarily from achieving your goals.
 Learn to discard unnecessary thoughts.

-“You could get stuck in potential consequences that may not even happen, just worrying about certain outcomes, and that can paralyze us or freeze us from taking an action,” said Rajita Sinha, the director of the Yale Stress Center.
+“You could get stuck in potential consequences that may not even happen, just worrying about certain outcomes, and that can paralyze us or freeze us from taking action,” said Rajita Sinha, the director of the Yale Stress Center.

 It is the most important thing for you to function well.
 No matter how busy your schedule is, take time to relax and indulge in doing things that do not require much of your brain work.
 Ex- watching T.V shows, painting, spending time with nature, doing nothing at all, etc.